sclipman/EPI-ClusT/README.md

 # TransmissionCluster
-  TransmissionCluster is a GUI Python program that identifies disease transmission clusters using a distance-free tree-based approach.
+  TransmissionCluster is a GUI Python program that computes the optimal genetic distance threshold and identifies clusters in a phylogenetic tree.

   Given a Newick (.nwk) formatted tree, genetic distance threshold *d*, and an optional support threshold *s*, TransmissionCluster finds the minimum number of clusters of samples in the tree such that: